ipab-rad/tartan_rosbag_exporter/ros2_bag_exporter/README.md

     topic_dir: "lidar"
   - name: "/tf_static"
     type: "TF"
-    sample_interval: 1   # Not used for TF
+    sample_interval: 0   # Not used for this type
     topic_dir: "transforms"
 ```